 Sedum sieboldii Description

-This hardy & easy-to-grow Sedum forms perfect, circular mounds of silver blue foliage that are topped with starry pink flowers in mid summer.
+This hardy & easy-to-grow sedum forms perfect, circular mounds of silver blue foliage that are topped with a galaxy of starry pink flowers in mid summer.

-Each round leaf is tipped with a burgundy-wine rim of color.
-Thrives in full sun and any kind of garden soil.
+Each round leaf is rimmed with a touch of burgundy.
+Thrives in full sun and any well-drained garden soil.

 Highly drought tolerant, Sedum sieboldii is perfect for edging along pathways or container gardens.